leftfield-geospatial/homonim/docs/case_studies/drone_mosaic.rst

 Evaluation
 ----------

-The source and corrected drone images were compared with a second, Landsat-8 reference to evaluate the improvement in surface reflectance accuracy.
+The source and corrected drone images were compared with a second, Landsat-8 reference to evaluate the change in surface reflectance accuracy.
 The scatter plots below show a good improvement in correlation with the reference after correction, demonstrating the benefits of processing drone imagery with ``homonim``.

 .. figure:: drone_mosaic-eval.png
     :align: center